All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 GHK-Cu is not well absorbed orally.
 Subcutaneous injection and topical application are the most effective delivery methods.
 Learn why oral GHK-Cu falls short and what works better.

-You can technically take GHK-Cu orally, but it is not the most effective route.
+You can technically take GHK-Cu orally, but it isn't the most effective route.
 Digestive enzymes and stomach acid break down peptides before they reach the bloodstream, dramatically reducing absorption and effectiveness.
 Subcutaneous injection remains the gold standard for systemic GHK-Cu delivery, while topical application works well for skin-specific goals.

 Why Oral GHK-Cu Is Not Ideal